 There were also few changes during these years, although in 2003 a GTS trim was added that had a slightly more powerful V6 (210 horsepower) and some additional equipment.

-Also very popular is the convertible Eclipse Spyder.
+Also available from this run is the convertible Eclipse Spyder.
 While the Spyder GS has the same capable engine as the coupe, the big draw for the GT model is its 6-speed manual transmission option with a V6 engine rated at 260 horsepower.
-These are a lot of fun to drive.
+These are particularly fun to drive.

-The current generation of Mitsubishi Eclipse Spyder convertible debuted for the 2007 model year.
-Trim levels and powertrains are the same as the current hardtop (GS and GT).
+The last generation of Mitsubishi Eclipse Spyder convertible debuted for the 2007 model year.
+Trim levels and powertrains are the same as the hardtop (GS and GT).

 The next most recent Spyder generation was offered from 2001 to 2005 (there was no 2006 Spyder).
-Like the hardtop, this Eclipse was slightly smaller than the current model with a few less features.
-Under the hood of the Spyder GS was a 2.4 liter four-cylinder that produced 147 horsepower.
+Like the hardtop, this Eclipse was slightly smaller than the more recent model with a few less features.
+Under the hood of this Spyder GS was a 2.4 liter four-cylinder that produced 147 horsepower.
 The GT was powered by a 200 horsepower 3.0-liter V6.
 And both can also be found with the 5-speed manual transmission or 4-speed automatic.

 Overall, we think an Eclipse can make a fun and inexpensive choice for those seeking sleek styling and sporty performance.
 But again, versions still in good condition today with reasonable mileage are pretty few and far between.
 That said, here's some suggestions to try.

 In addition, you can also try the Public Car Auctions in your own geographic area.
 While there can be a lot of junk vehicles at these auctions, there are often absolute gems sprinkled in as well.
 This article reviews what to expect at open-to-the-public car auctions and how to locate them in your own area.